CvR42/openzfs-docs/docs/introduction.rst

 immediate children can be any vdev type other than itself.
 The main types of vdevs are:

-- mirror (n-way mirrors supported)
+- mirror (n-way mirrors are supported)
 - raidz
   - raidz1 (1-disk parity, similar to RAID 5)
   - raidz2 (2-disk parity, similar to RAID 6)